By William Bronchick Real Estate Coach

 - Track Your Response Rate.
 The old saying, “You can’t manage what you can’t measure” is so true.
 It is essential that you track the results of your mailing (or any other type of marketing) campaign.
 One should expect a 2-3% response, but understand not all of those will be deals.
 It may be necessary to mail a 2nd or possibly even a 3rd time if you want to get the most optimal results.
 I used to mail up to 7 times but now, if my mailings aren’t producing the desired results after the 2nd or 3rd mailing, I will usually pull up stakes in that area and try to mail to a similar list in another area.

 Here are a few other things to keep in mind.
 Don’t be intimidated by choosing a list.
 Talk to your local title company, if you are in an area that allows them to sell lists to you.
 They normally have a marketing person on staff that can help you make good choices on your list parameters, as long as you have a good idea of your investing strategy and location in mind.

 Otherwise, if you are using one of the commercial list sellers, most of them are pretty easy to contact and they can be very helpful in walking you through the list and sorting the parameters available.
 Commercial list sellers normally have many more parameters available than do title companies, but as mentioned before, the more detailed the parameters, the more costly the list per lead.

 Finally, talk to other people within your network.
 See what they are doing.
-If you have a trusted advisor or mentor, seek their advice!
+If you have a trusted real estate mentor or real estate coach, seek their advice!
 There is no time like the present to get started!